SAP-samples/teched2022-IN262/intro/README.md

 <br><img src="/intro/images/1.3.0 Assess_Integration_Strategy.PNG" width=80% height=80%>

 ### Scoping of Integration Domains
+- Integration domains provide the entry point into ISA-M and can be used as a “big picture” for integration
+- Is technology agnostic
+- Helps in blueprinting a hybrid integration platform consisting of multiple integration services/technologies
 <br><img src="/intro/images/1.3.1 Integration Domains.PNG" width=80% height=80%>

 ### Scoping of Use Case Patterns
+- Describes frequently found integration use cases in enterprise landscapes.
+- Cross use cases category comprises use case patterns that complement one ore more of the five core integration styles --e.g. API-Managed Integration or Event-Based Integration.
+Use Case Patterns are technology-agnostic
 <br><img src="/intro/images/1.3.1 Use Case Patterns.PNG" width=80% height=80%>

 ### 2. Design your Hybrid Integration Platform